Semiparallel/OnePcToRuleEmAll/README.md

 Installing the vGpu Unlock v3 script from wvthoog.
 Best tutorial is in the <https://wvthoog.nl/proxmox-vgpu-v3/> makers its own homepage.

-Optional: Based on your needs i prefer making Whiteboards for managing what i need for virtual machines and containers (lxc's) and how i need it something like this.
+Optional: Based on your needs i prefer making Whiteboards for managing what i need for virtual machines and containers (lxc's).
 If you need a drawing tool <https://excalidraw.com/> is a good one.

 After setting all your Vm's and containers up i woud recommend test <https://wvthoog.nl/proxmox-vgpu-v3/> vGPU unlock script out whit setting a basic vRAM for eatch VirtualMachine/Container.
 I Have 3 Profiles and one more fore AI testing that shoud use all VRAM thats left over when one of the other profiles not running.
 So i go whit 3 for testing. thats your GPU vRam / Profiles = Vram.